-At the start of this month I had a friend and her 2 kids aged 20 and 15, come to stay with us from Sydney.
-I cant believe that non of them had never been to Melbourne before.
+Melbourne is a great city to visit whether it be for a weekend or for a week, there’s plenty to keep you busy.
+I recently had friends come and stay who have never been to Melbourne before.
 This of course, put me in my element, tour guide for the day in my home town.
 Melbourne is an awesome city but unfortunately I only had one day to sell it to them!
+Sally’s top things to do in Melbourne with kids of all ages!

 They arrived into Avalon airport on Thursday night and departed on Sunday morning at 6am.
 This gave me 2 days to show them the best of this great city.
 My friend is originally from Port Macquarie so I wanted to show her some of our great Victorian beaches.
-On Friday we headed down to Barwon Heads to watch Craig sky dive then we spent the day along the Bellarine Peninsula.
+On Friday we headed down to watch Craig at Barwon Heads Sky Dive then we spent the day along the Bellarine Peninsula.
 Lunch at Jack Rabbit Winery gosh life’s hard!

 This left all day Saturday to show them the best of Melbourne!
 There is so much great stuff to see and do so its hard to know where to start but I gave it my best shot and below is what we did to fill in our day.
 Melbourne was showing off too, giving us a 37 degree day, yay Melbourne you are the best!
 There are so many things to do in Melbourne, I suppose that is why we are continually voted the ‘Most liveable city in the world’.
 A badge that we so proudly wear!